zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 The population of students this year at Crossroads High School has 14% are classified as being from “out of area.”<br>
 In CrossRoads High School, consider this year’s students varsity football team a random sample from all the school’s varsity football players for 20 years.
 This year, the varsity football team has 38 students.
 Of those 9 are from “out-of-area.”
 Test the hypothesis that the proportion of football players from “out-of-area” over the 20 years is higher than 0.14.
 Find the p-value.
 ![Alt Text](Image/HW-4-Solutions-Problem-6.png)
-p-value meaning: if the entire population population proportion is 0.14, what is the probability of football team for 20 years is equal or greater than 9/38(0.2368)<br>
+p-value meaning in here: if the entire population population proportion is 0.14, what is the probability of football team for 20 years is equal or greater than 9/38(0.2368)<br>
 Method: Hypothesis test on a proportion<br>
 H0: p = 0.14<br>
 H0: p > 0.14<br>